 I love to eat almost as much as I love to travel.
 In fact, I have made travel plans based on food alone, like a recent trip to San Sebastian for traditional pinxtos and avant-garde molecular gastronomy.
 Underwhelming food experiences, on the other hand, have been known to taint my overall experience and negatively influence, if ever so slightly, my subconscious regard for the offending destination.

-Atlantis Paradise Island has some superb restaurants such as high-end sushi chain Nobu, Mesa Grill from culinary A-lister Bobby Flay, and French-Caribbean Fusion at Cafe Martinique.
+Atlantis Paradise Island has some superb restaurants such as an outpost of high-end sushi spot Nobu, Mesa Grill from culinary A-lister Bobby Flay, and French-Caribbean Fusion at Cafe Martinique.
 It can be pricey but I prefer splurging on a few dinners than overindulging on mediocre food at an all inclusive.
 Quality over quantity.
-And let’s be serious, who wants to engage solely in ‘all-you-can-eat’ when spending the entire vacation in a bikini.
+And let’s be serious, who wants to engage solely in ‘all-you-can-eat’ when spending the entire vacation in a bathing suit.

 There are lots of activities to keep you busy